d2s/Documentation/_posts/2020-06-04-nextrelease.md

 ---
 layout: post
-title:  "Next release of RsyncOSX."@
+title:  "Next release of RsyncOSX."
 permalink: nextrelease
 ---
 There are som changes to how the ssh part of RsyncOSX is implemented.
 First of all it is enabled a global, user selected ssh keypath and identity file.
 If utilized the global values is set in user config.
 And the global values only applies to tasks with remote servers.